Shekhar7017/ML_Lecture1/README.md

-# 🚀 Day 1 of ML Learning
+# 🚀 this is Complete ML lecture code file

 ## 📌 Overview
 Today I started my Machine Learning journey by understanding the core concepts of Supervised and Unsupervised Learning and performing complete data preprocessing steps.